Do I need an inspection to get home insurance?

 It’s also essential to consider a company’s reputation among its customers— can you really count on your insurance provider to address a claim quickly, with minimal hassle?
 Think about all those hours you’ve wasted on hold only to deal with a subpar customer service experience.
 Choose wisely before you put yourself in that position.

-Finally, look for an insurance company with long term and proven stability—if a wide-ranging crisis occurs, you want to be sure that your home insurance carrier can afford to cover all those claims, including yours.
+Finally, look for an insurance company with long-term and proven stability—if a wide-ranging crisis occurs, you want to be sure that your home insurance carrier can afford to cover all those claims, including yours.
 Exterior and interior inspections serve a good purpose.

 With that in mind, Insurify, a home insurance quotes comparison site, set out to analyze all major homeowners insurance companies and rank them with a single, multi-point score.
 The result was the Insurify Composite Score—a number that gives you an easy way to see which companies are the best for you before you need to use your policy.
 This scoring system makes it simple for you to find the right insurer and purchase the right policy, both for you and for those who count on you for financial support.